syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Grouping.md

 ## Display based grouping using GroupMode property

-By default column grouping occurs based on the value in the underlying collection thereby creating a new group for each new value of that column.
-However you can also group a column based on the Display value by setting the [GridColumn.GroupMode](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~GroupMode.html) property as `Display`.
-In the below code example we have set [GridColumn.Format](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~Format.html) property as "#" which displays only the rounded off value in the [GridCell](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridCell.html).
+By default, column grouping occurs based on the value in the underlying collection thereby creating a new group for each new value of that column.
+However a column can also be groupped based on the Display value by setting the [GridColumn.GroupMode](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~GroupMode.html) property as `Display`.
+In the following code example, set the [GridColumn.Format](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~Format.html) property as "#" which displays only the rounded off value in the [GridCell](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridCell.html):

 {% tabs %}
 {% highlight xaml %}